Follow Italianism

 What the approved text says: key points and controversies

-The bill approved in the Senate introduces significant changes in the recognition of Italian citizenship by descent.
-The following are the main points:
+The bill approved in the Senate introduces significant changes to the recognition of Italian citizenship by descent.
+The main points are outlined below:

 1. Processes initiated up to 27/03 remain valid

-Requests filed in consulate or in the Italian municipality with formal appointment informed to the interested party until 23:59 (time of Roma) of March 27, 2025 will be accepted, according to the art.
+Applications filed at the consulate or in the Italian municipality with Formal scheduling will be communicated to the interested party by 23:59 PM (Rome time) on March 27, 2025. will be accepted, according to the art.
 3-bis, letter a-bis.

 2. Minors born up to 27/03/2025